mfschmidt/jjmweb/README.md

 # jjmweb

-A django2 project to provide real-time information to SLURM cluster users
+A django2 project to provide documentation and real-time information to SLURM cluster users